 Marketing automation services are being adopted at an exponential pace, and as it becomes more and more affordable, smaller companies are also getting on board and harnessing its power.

 Marketing Automation vs. Traditional ‘Email Blasts’

-Marketing automation is very different from the auto-responder tools many businesses and agencies have used in the past.
+Marketing automation is very different from the auto-responder tools that many businesses have used in the past.
 Such antiquated tools were hit-and-miss, and often resulted in driving off potential customers with irrelevant “junk mail.”